pixel9-lab/extract-iso/README.md

 # extract-iso

-One Bash script to extract ISO images with `7z` into an `./ext` folder — plus a desktop entry for your app menu / file manager.
+Bash script to extract ISO images with `7z` into an `./ext` folder — plus a desktop entry for your app menu / file manager.

 ## Features